-Gluten is a protein found in wheat, barley, rye and triticale (a combination of wheat and rye).
-It acts as a "glue" in foods such as cereal, bread and pasta, helping them hold their shape.
-Gluten can also be found in some cosmetic products, such as lip balm, and it is even present in that nasty tasting glue on the back of stamps and envelopes.
+Gluten is a protein found in wheat, barley, rye, and triticale (a combination of wheat and rye).
+It acts as a "glue" in foods such as cereal, bread, and pasta, helping them hold their shape.
+Gluten can also be found in some cosmetic products, such as lip balm, and it is even present in the glue on the back of stamps and envelopes.

 In some individuals, consuming gluten can cause illness.
-It is estimated that around 18 million people in the US have some form of gluten intolerance - referred to as non-celiac gluten sensitivity (NCGS) - causing symptoms such as bloating or gas, diarrhea, fatigue, headache and itchy skin rash.
+It is estimated that around 18 million people in the U.S. have some form of gluten intolerance - referred to medically as non-celiac gluten sensitivity (NCGS) - causing symptoms such as bloating or gas, diarrhea, fatigue, headache, "brain fog," and itchy skin rash.

-Around 1 in 133 people in the US, or 1% of the population, have celiac disease - a more serious form of gluten intolerance.
-In celiac disease, gluten triggers an immune response that attacks the lining of the small intestine.
-This means the body is unable to effectively absorb nutrients into the bloodstream, which can lead to anemia, delayed growth and weight loss.
+Around 1 in 133 people in the U.S., have celiac disease - a more serious form of gluten intolerance.
+In celiac disease, gluten triggers an autoimmune response that attacks the lining of the small intestine.
+This means the body is unable to effectively absorb nutrients into the bloodstream, which can lead to anemia, delayed growth, and weight loss.